Joel-hanson/large-file-processor/README.md

 CREATE TEMPORARY TABLE temp_products (LIKE products) CREATE TABLE IF NOT EXISTS aggregate_product_count (name TEXT, "no. of products" INTEGER)
 ```
+OR

-2. Run using the defined class
+2. Run using the python method

 ```python
 from main import DataPipeline